gadget78/xahl-node/README.md

 - `INSTALL_UPDATES` - "true" this setting can be used to turn off the checking/installing of linux updates, and default install packages
 - `VARVAL_CHAIN_NAME` - "mainnet" this is the main "mode" of setup, can be either mainnet, or testnet
 - `INSTALL_UFW` - "true" chose to install or not (in environments that do not have UFW installed in as standard)
-- `INSTALL_CERTBOT_SSL` - "true" VERY useful if you need SSL to be handled upstream, like Nginx Proxy Manager for example.
+- `INSTALL_CERTBOT_SSL` - "true" to let certbot handle it, "false" to be handled upstream, like Nginx Proxy Manager, or "nginx" if you want to place the files manually.
 - `INSTALL_LANDINGPAGE` - "true" so you can switch off the landing page generation, if you have editing default one.
 - `INSTALL_TOML` - "true" so you can switch of .toml file generation, if you have manually edited it
 - `RECREATE_NGINX_FILES` - "true" this will recreate the nginx files, updating and fixing any issues
 - `RECREATE_XAHAU_FILES` - "true" this will recreate all xahau files (xahaud.cfg, and validators-xahau.txt files), updating and fixing issues
+- `USE_SYSTEMCTL` - "true" to use systemctl, or false to use other methods (useful for docker environments)

 #### .env file